AAAdnan/spacex-app/README.md

+Space X App

-This App consists of two main pages.
+The App consists of two main pages.

 One calls the launch controller of the SpaceX Api , and enables searching throught the launches by the name and 'Upcoming' criteria.
 Clicking on each individual launch card, navigates to a new page that displays greater detail about the launch.